-1.111 On completing the cleaning operation, the system should be refilled and disinfected using the method described under 'pre-cleaning disinfection', using an oxidising biocide to maintain the minimum disinfectant levels and circulation times indicated in Table 1.6.
-The disinfectant level should be monitored periodically and topped up if necessary to ensure that the minimum levels are maintained.
+1.114 On completing the cleaning operation, the system should be refilled and disinfected using the method described under 'Pre-cleaning disinfection', using an oxidising biocide to maintain the minimum disinfectant levels and circulation times indicated in Table 1.7.
+The disinfectant level should be monitored periodically and topped up if necessary to ensure that the minimum level is maintained.
 The use of a bio-dispersant will enhance the effectiveness of this disinfection.
+Photographs of the now cleaned system can help evidence the efficacy of the cleaning undertaken.

-1.112 If returning the system to immediate service, the disinfectant level can be allowed to decay over the first few hours of operation and a start-up level of the normal water treatment chemicals added.
-If, however, the system is going to be left idle before restarting, dechlorinate the water, drain and flush the system and leave it empty.
+1.115 If returning the system to immediate service, the disinfectant level can be allowed to decay over the first few hours of operation and a start-up level of the normal water treatment chemicals added.
+If, however, the system is going to be left idle before restarting, dechlorinate the water, drain and flush the system, and leave it empty.
 On start-up, the system should be refilled with fresh water and the water treatment programme immediately reinstated with a dosage of the appropriate start-up level of treatment chemicals, including biocides.

-1.113 Before water containing high residuals of chlorine, bromine, chlorine dioxide etc is discharged to drain, neutralise the disinfectant.
+1.116 Before water containing high residuals of chlorine, bromine, chlorine dioxide etc is discharged to drain, neutralise the disinfectant.
 The usual procedure is to add sodium thiosulphate, sodium sulphite or sodium bisulphite as a neutraliser.
-The effluent from any disinfection and/or chemical cleaning process, neutralised or not, may be regarded by the effluent receiver as trade effluent and may require a 'consent to discharge'.
-Therefore, permission to discharge may be required from the effluent receiver.
+The effluent from any disinfection and/or chemical cleaning process, neutralised or not, may be regarded by the effluent receiver as trade effluent and may require a 'consent to discharge'; therefore permission to discharge may be required from the effluent receiver.